Co-ParentingNovember 16, 2025 · 9 min read

 1. Communication is minimal, structured, and written only

-In parallel parenting, direct conversation — phone calls, in-person discussions, text exchanges that go beyond logistics — is eliminated or severely limited.
-All communication goes through:
+In parallel parenting, phone calls, in-person talks, and texts beyond logistics are eliminated or sharply limited.
+Communication goes through:

 • A dedicated co-parenting app (OurFamilyWizard or TalkingParents)